How Can I Help?

 Springfield, IL 62707

-Note: Those interested in attending the Springfield Academy Night must RSVP no later than April 20, 2017 to 1LT Leah Bryant at email@example.com.
+Note: Those interested in attending the Springfield Academy Night must RSVP no later than April 20, 2018.
+Please RSVP to my Academy Nomination Coordinator, Michael Gilmore by telephone at (309) 671-7027 or by email at email@example.com.
 When replying, please provide the complete names and dates of birth for those attending.

 Students interested in a nomination should contact my Peoria office in the spring of their junior year in high school.
 Also, please note that it is extremely important that the student begin the application process with the academies themselves.